poppins/poppins/README.md

     ln -s /opt/poppins/init.php /usr/local/bin/poppins

 Step 3.
-Verify if the timezone is configured correctly in the php.ini file in the /etc directory.
+Verify if the timezone is configured correctly in php.
+Look for a php.ini file in the /etc directory.
 For example:

     date.timezone = Europe/Brussels